-Priority deadline for portfolio submission is January 15 of each year.
+The priority deadline for graduate portfolio submission is January 15 of each year.
 Submitting by January 15 will ensure that your application is fully considered for scholarships and graduate assistantships.
 Applications will be considered until the university deadline as space allows.

-Students interested in studying composition for their Bachelor's degree have the option of applying to the Bachelor of Music Performance program or Bachelor of Arts in Music.
+Students interested in studying composition for their Bachelor's degree must apply to the Bachelor of Music Performance program through the School of Music audition application and audition process.